 2. The tester mounts an external filesystem prepared by the tester with files exploiting privilege escalation methods (e.g. with writable SUID/GUID files).

-3. The tester tries to gain privileged access to system by using a suitable privilege escalation method using the contents of the mounted file system and then confirms that privilege escalation doesn't happen.
+3. The tester tries to gain privileged access to system by privilege escalation method, using the contents of the mounted file system, and then the tester confirms that privilege escalation doesn't happen.

 Expected Results: